What is this project all about?

 of around 30 developers, designers and project managers laid the

 One part of this was already implemented as the Grid

 which is available for download from the official extension repository

 since 2011.
 We want to develop this extension further and adapt it to the

 Our official project page can be found here: http://forge.typo3.org/projects/typo3v4-gridelements

-Developing free software however depends on skilled developers as well as
+Developing free software however depends on skilled developers

 on sponsors because large parts of the project happen outside of paid work

 environments.
 We want tho bring both of them together in this project to

 What is the project goal and who is the project for?